zeebo/blake3/README.md

 # Benchmarks

 - All benchmarks run on my i7-6700K, with no control for noise or throttling or anything.

+## Rust Comparison

+- An attempt was made to get Go as close as possible to Rust for the benchmark.
+It probably failed. :smile:
+- Only single-threaded performance was tested, and this Go version is only single-threaded.
+- Incremental writes are of 1 kib.
+This is to demonstrate a design tradeoff between internal buffering and speed on small inputs.
+- The Rust version does best when handed large buffers (8 kib or more) as their documentation states.

+![barchart](/assets/barchart.png)

+## AVX2 + SSE4.1

 - Incremental means writes of 1 kilobyte.
 A new hash object is created each time (worst case).
-- Entire means writing the entire buffer in a single update.
+- Full Buffer means writing the entire buffer in a single update.
 A new hash object is created each time (likely case).
 - Reset means writing the entire buffer in a single update.
 Hash state is reused through a `sync.Pool` and reset (best case).

-## Rust Comparison

-![barchart](/assets/barchart.png)

-- An attempt was made to get Go as close as possible to Rust for the benchmark.
-It probably failed.
-- Only single-threaded performance was tested, and this Go version is only single-threaded.
-- The Rust version does best when handed large buffers (8 kib or more).
-Be sure to hand it large buffers.
-- There is no Reset method on the Rust version.

-## AVX2 + SSE4.1

 ### Small